ShaunSHamilton/proof-of-stake/assets/quiz.md

 ### Question

-How do you remove a table named `freeCoedCamp` using SQL?
+How do you remove a table named `freeCodeCamp` using SQL?

 ### Options